isc-francisco-ortega/TestWithPoetry/README.md

 **Hi Candidate,**
 Welcome to our Android mobile technical test, called _TestWithPoetry_.
 At Petco, we’ll use this test to evaluate your skills.
 In order to evaluated what you have done, you may folk this project and upload your changes in your personal github account.

+All your progress will be review in Github so please upload your changes in your folk repository and be sure to create a pull request ones you finish so we can see your changes.

-Best of luck—we believe in you!
+Best of luck — we believe in you!

 # General info
 This trial should be build in compose views.